 So, this peanut slaw.
 I do love Thai food flavours.
-I got zucchini noodle Pad Thai, Thai salmon, Thai turkey meatballs and Thai cauliflower “rice” under my sleeve.
+I got Pad Thai zucchini noodles, Thai salmon, Thai turkey meatballs and Thai cauliflower rice under my sleeve.
 Now, slaw.
 But it is not really that Thai because I haven’t used coconut milk or red curry paste typically found in Thai cooking but at same time peanuts, bean sprouts, cilantro and green onions.
 So, somewhere in between.

 One thing about this peanut slaw – dress it up right before serving because cabbage soaks up the peanut sauce.
 I did that mistake and we ate a dryer slaw for about 3 days.
 Still very good but I would rather have fresh saucy than soggy slaw.

 - 10 oz bag carrot matchsticks or shredded carrots